linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 You can perform the following operations after enabling the Text to Speech and Speech to Text features in the Control Center.

-1. Right-click to select **Speech to Text **and the input voices through microphone will be converted to texts and edited in the document.
+1. Right-click and select **Speech to Text **.
+The input voices through microphone will be converted to texts and can be edited in the document.
 2. Select a paragraph of texts.
-Right-click to select **Text to Speech**, and the texts selected will be broadcast.
+Right-click it and select **Text to Speech**.
+The texts selected will be broadcast.

 > ![notes](icon/notes.svg)Notes: The **Text to Speech** option in the right-click menu is grayed out and cannot be activated when no text is selected.